kyleramirez/reactiverecord/docs/_posts/guides/2019-07-17-using-member-and-collection.md

 | <samp>catch</samp> | Function | When present, is chained to the end of the request Promise.
 This function will be called immediately before results from a error response are rendered, or if any type of error occurs processing the request or response.
 Example: `catch={() => this.setState({ hasError: true })}` | No |

 ## Component Organization
 Following the [suggested file layout]({% post_url guides/2019-07-14-getting-started %}#suggested-file-layout), you should try to keep your components which use the `<Member />` and `<Collection />` components in the `/containers` directory only.
 This is a suggestion to help you separate concerns in your React application.
 Only route-based components should be making API requests.
 Components in the `/resources` directory should be concerned with rendering resources only.
-This helps make components in the `/resources` directory more portable, able to be used in different contexts, such as in tests or in other builds where the default `XMLHttpRequest` used in Reactive Record may not be available, such as when prerendering component on the server.
+This helps make components in the `/resources` directory more portable, able to be used in different contexts, such as in tests or in other builds where the default `XMLHttpRequest` used in Reactive Record may not be available, such as when rendering components on the server.
 Components in `/resources` should have a guarantee that the resource prop they receive is already loaded, whereas components in the `/containers` directory are responsible for loading the resources.
 Thus, the components in the `/containers` directory serve a similar purpose to a controller in a model-view-controller framework.

 Consider the following flow:
 1. A user navigates to the `/cart` page in the browser.